Key takeaways

 Recent market volatility has a lot of investors wondering how to minimize its impact on their portfolio.
 No one wants to see the balance on their accounts decline.
 One strategy that can help balance out the volatility is called “dollar cost averaging” (DCA), and it can provide benefits to any type of investor.

-“We're often confronted with the question, ‘How do I get started investing?’” says Rob Haworth, senior investment strategy director for U.S. Bank.
+“We're often confronted with the question, ‘How do I get started investing?’” says Rob Haworth, senior investment strategy director for U.S. Bank Asset Management.
 “You may have a lump sum of cash from the sale of a business or property and are looking to put the money into a diversified portfolio of stocks and bonds.
 Or you could have a form of continuous cash flow, such as savings from your paycheck, and you want to know how to help it grow.
 Dollar cost averaging can be a good strategy for both situations.”

 Dollar cost averaging (or DCA investing) is the process of purchasing investments on a regular schedule instead of putting a large sum of money into the market all at once.
 The amount of money invested using this approach is usually smaller than a lump sum would be, but the contributions will build up steadily over time.